smlsvnssn/ouml/README.md

 ### Usage

-`chain` chains method calls, but with some quirks and gotchas.
+`chain` chains method calls, passing the value along as the first argument, but with some quirks and gotchas.
 For example, properties on objects can be retrieved by calling the property name as a function.
 Anything in the global scope can be accessed, for example `Array.from()`.
 Also, if a method in the chain throws an error, the step is skipped by default (and the error is logged), prioritising a return value.
 You can override this by setting `isThrowing` to true, or handle the error with a `.try()`.

 All operations on the initial value are non-mutating, input gets deep cloned before the chain runs.